 Alfa Acciai is one of the largest Electric Arc Furnace Steel Mill in Italy.
 It started producing steel in Brescia in the mid 1950’s.
 It soon became a benchmark in the industry and the construction sector at a time of rapid social and economic growth.
 The installation of a continuous casting system and heavy investments in new technology allowed the company to step up the production capacity in both the steel mill and rolling mill.

-The Alfa Acciai Group has been increasingly oriented towards customer service, by focusing on the production of steel for the reinforcement of concrete, while respecting the environment and the worker health and safety in the workplace.
+The Alfa Acciai Group has been orienting increasingly towards customer service, by focusing on the production of steel for the reinforcement of concrete, while respecting the environment and the worker health and safety in the workplace.

 In recent years, the Alfa Acciai group became one of Europe’s leading producers of reinforcing steel for the construction industry.
 The community of Brescia profit directly from the continuous growth of the company and its innovations.